doctorfree/astronvim_v4/README.md

 automated, updates/removal/reinstallation can be performed easily, and configuration is site-specific for some settings.
 Lazyman can perform health checks, launching, updates, and generation of HTML and markdown format reports.

-Several other features make `lazyman` an attractive choice but the primary attraction is the `nvims` shell function which can be used to easily invoke any `lazyman` installed Neovim configuration.
+Several other features make `lazyman` an attractive choice but the primary attractions are the `nvims` shell function and the interactive menu system.
+The `nvims` shell function can be used to easily invoke any `lazyman` installed Neovim configuration.
+The interactive menu system in `lazyman` version 3.1.6+ has been augmented with menus to configure `AstroNvimV4` settings, enabled LSP servers, Formatters, and Plugins.

 An additional benefit `lazyman` provides is the ability to easily and quickly explore other Neovim configurations including many `AstroNvim`